Transparent

 When you move into your Danish residence, you must have your name on the door/letter box in order for the postman to find you.
 Otherwise you will not receive any mail or packages.

-When you leave Denmark again, you must online notify the National Register no later than five days prior to your departure.
+When you leave Denmark again, you must notify the National Register online no later than five days prior to your departure.
 You must also inform your study administration if you move during your stay here.

 Healthcare